-Data sources used to complete the weekly write-up can be found on the last page.
-For more information on national surveillance please refer to CDC report at www.cdc.gov/flu/weekly.
+Descriptions of data sources used to complete the weekly influenza write-up can be found on the last page of this report.
+More information on national and world surveillance can be found at the Centers for Disease Control and Prevention website at www.cdc.gov/flu/weekly.